eth-cscs/abcpy/doc/source/DEVELOP.rst

 1. Create a release branch `release-M.m.b`
 2. Adapt `VERSION` file in the repos root directory: `echo M.m.b > VERSION`
 3. Adapt `README.md` file: adapt links to correct version of `User Documentation` and `Reference`
+4. Adapt `doc/source/DEVELOP.rst` file: to install correct version of ABCpy
-4. Merge all desired feature branches into the release branch
+5. Merge all desired feature branches into the release branch
-5. Create a pull/ merge request: release branch -> master
+6. Create a pull/ merge request: release branch -> master

 After a successful merge:

-5. Create tag vM.m.b (`git tag vM.m.b`)
+7. Create tag vM.m.b (`git tag vM.m.b`)
-6. Retag tag `stable` to the current version
+8. Retag tag `stable` to the current version
-7. Push the tag (`git push --tags`)
+9. Push the tag (`git push --tags`)
-8. Create a release in GitHub
+10. Create a release in GitHub

 The new tag on master will signal Travis to deploy a new package to Pypi while the GitHub release is just for user documentation.